Broadly speaking, the internet privacy project I work on, Nym currently has two core technologies.

 The major advance in Coconut is threshold issuance.
 Instead of having one authority doing the signing, Coconut has multiple authorities that sign (either all together, or as a threshold n out of m signature).
 This makes it possible to issue Coconut-based signatures in a decentralized context, and gain all of the privacy goodness that was previously only available in centralised systems.

-In conclusion
+In conclusion Link to heading

 To recap, the Nym validators issue signatures based on a scheme called Coconut.
 All signature schemes have three algorithms: